Since 1979 more than 125,000 animals have been treated by Wildlife Rescue.

 Thanks to the support of individuals like you, Wildlife Rescue can provide a lifeline for animals in distress.

 Great Blue Herons are a familiar sight on British Columbia’s coast with wide wings, long “S” shaped necks, and grey-blue feathers.
 Their remarkably still stance in water, the plumes on their heads, and the black line above their eyes make them distinctive from any other bird.

-This week the Wildlife Support Centre received a call from a frantic man who witnessed a large tree with 3 visible Great Blue Heron nests tragically falling.
+Last year, Wildlife Support Centre received a call from a frantic man who witnessed a large tree with 3 visible Great Blue Heron nests tragically falling.
 The soil was unstable due to trees currently being cut down at the top of the hill.
 This impact on the tree also struck neighbouring trees on the way down, causing deadly damage to MANY NESTS.

 This Great Blue Heron rookery (nesting area) is on Tsawwassen First Nations land.
 Wildlife Support Centre staff jumped into action by first contacting the Resource Coordinator for Tsawwassen First Nations to offer support by sending a Response Team to assist with the rescue of injured herons and assess the circumstances.
 Rescue volunteers and First Nations Resource Coordinator joined up at the rookery very quickly.
 They found over a dozen fledglings dead and 6 in critical condition, rushing them to the Wildlife Rescue hospital.

 These babies were unable to make the jump or take flight when the trees fell.
 There were a couple of fledglings who were probably already on the ground that were healthy, in good condition, and able to make their way to safety.

 The living babies received a thorough examination that indicated severe pelvic fractures, wrist fractures, destroyed vision, inability to walk or stand, central nervous system trauma, and severely low blood markers.
 This intense impact caused extensive fractures and internal damage that growing babies cannot survive.